Join us in our 2012-2013 season for an exciting range of shows, including...

 June 23rd is the first evening of Midsummer Celebrations, or Sankthansaften in Norway.
 It is a time of flowers, dancing, and new life.
 A perfect opportunity to ring in EgoPo’s new 2013-14 Henrik Ibsen Festival.

 With Norwegian treats, drinks, and entertainment -- this will be a night you won't want to miss.
-Wander through our huge silent auction and raise a glass with EgoPo’s artists in support of rare classic theater.
+A full dinner with beer and wine included.
+There will be live concert piano and singing, a huge silent auction and a great live auction!

 2012-2013 Special Events